Reviews

 • Norwegian servers, strict EU and Norwegian privacy laws

-8. pCloud — Best Lifetime Deal
+8. pCloud — best lifetime deal

-Free plan: 10GB | Paid from: $4.99/month or ~$399 one-time (2TB lifetime) | Platforms: Windows, Mac, iOS, Android, Linux, Web
+Free plan: Up to 10GB | Paid from: $4.99/month, or a 2TB lifetime plan around $399 (often discounted on sale) | Platforms: Windows, Mac, iOS, Android, Linux, Web

 What it's great at:

-• Lifetime plans (1TB, 2TB) — pay once, own forever
+• Lifetime plans (1TB, 2TB, larger) — pay once

 • Among the fastest upload speeds tested